Jump to content

 Lena Gorelik

-Lena Gorelik was hailed as a discovery with her debut novel Meine weißen Nächte (My White Nights, 2004) and was nominated for the German Book Prize for Hochzeit in Jerusalem (Wedding in Jerusalem, 2007).
-She most recently published the novel "Wer wir sind" (Who We Are, 2021), and "Alle meine Mütter" (All My Mothers) will be released in spring 2026 (all published by Rowohlt Verlag).
-Lena Gorelik also regularly writes essays and reports on current topics for publications such as the Süddeutsche Zeitung and Die Zeit.
+Lena Gorelik was hailed as a literary discovery with her debut novel *My White Nights* (2004), and she was nominated for the German Book Prize for *Wedding in Jerusalem* (2007).
+Most recently, she published the novel *Who We Are* (2021), and *All My Mothers* is set to be released in spring 2026 (all published by Rowohlt Verlag).
+Lena Gorelik also regularly writes essays and reports on current topics, including for the *Süddeutsche Zeitung* and *Die Zeit*.

-The program directors of the literature houses affiliated with the network honor Lena Gorelik as an author who has rendered outstanding services to the unique character of literary events.
+The program directors of the literature houses in the network, with ARTE as a cultural partner, honor Lena Gorelik as an author who has rendered outstanding service to the unique character of literary events.

 About Lena Gorelik